guruvamsi-policharla/pc-sigs/README.md

 # Set Pre-Constrained Group Signatures

-_C++ implementation of the pre-constrained group signature scheme introduced in ..._
+_C++ implementation of Set pre-constrained group signatures._

 ## Dependencies
 This project uses the [mcl](https://github.com/herumi/mcl/) library for group arithmetic and pairings.
-The mcl library in turn requires [GMP](https://gmplib.org/).
+The mcl library in turn requires [GMP](https://gmplib.org/) which must be installed separately.

 ## Overview
 * [`lib/pcsig.h`](lib/pcsig.h): Library for set pre-constrained group signatures with functions for creating and verifying signatures.